 - User interfaces for the assessment of skills acquisition through active sensing and interactive data visualization.

 The long-term view is to develop flexible learning tools that will anticipate the ongoing raise of compliant actuators technologies.
 In particular, we would like to ensure a smooth transition to passive compliant actuators and manipulators that can be safely used in the proximity of users, by considering physical contact and collaborative interaction as key elements in the transfer of skills.

-- Sylvain Calinon (Researcher)
+- Sylvain Calinon (External Collaborator)